Create table

 , or BLOB

-data type to generate an auto-increment column as primary key.
+data type to use an auto-incremented integers as the primary key.

 Default value